An Average Case NP-Complete Graph Coloring Problem: Random Graph Lemmas

+We will use this lemma for a graph with $d=O(1)$: a grid with some additional edges.
+Now we want to find this grid in the random digraph by constructing a suitable $g$.
+We reduce the task of constructing $g$ to that of finding perfect matchings in a sequence of random bipartite undirected graphs: using the lemma~\ref {lem-part} we partition $F\setminus H$ suitably into some independent sets $I_j$ and extend $g$ on each $I_j$ one by one.

-{\em Initialization:} We reduce the task of constructing $g$ to that of finding perfect matchings in a sequence of random bi-partite graphs.
-Using the lemma \ref{lem-part}, we partition {$F\!-\!H$} into independent sets {$I_j, j\leq d^2+1$}, where each $I_j$ consists of either only looped nodes or only un-looped nodes with $m':=\lfloor m/d^2\rfloor\leq |I_j|$.
-This is feasible since the graphs are compatible.
-We extend $F$ to a graph $F'$ of degree $\leq d^2$ by adding edges between nodes in $F-H$ that share a neighbor in $H$.
-Now, $F'$ can be partitioned into independent sets as required.
-Next, split {$V(G\!-\!H)$} into disjoint {$V_j, \ |V_j|=|I_j|$}.
-Repeat the following step for $j:=1,2,\ldots$, until the extension of {$g$} is completed.
+\BPR {\bf Initialization:} First, we partition $F\setminus H$ into independent sets $I_j, j{\le}d^2{+}1$, such that $ |I_j|\ge m':=\floor{m/d^2}$, and each $I_j$ consists of either only looped nodes or only unlooped nodes.
+Let $F'$ be a graph obtained by adding edges between nodes in $F\setminus H$ that share a neighbor in $H$.
+Clearly $\dgr(F')< d^2$.
+Now, $F'$ can be partitioned into independent sets using the lemma~\ref {lem-part} as needed.
+Next, we split $V(G\setminus H)$ into disjoint $V_j$, compatible with $|I_j|$.
+(The latter condition can be met since $G,F$ are compatible.)
+Set $K=H$.
+Below $K$ will denote the set of nodes on which $g$ is defined (i.e., di-embedding is found).